Melanoma

 Melanoma is a type of cancer, typically skin cancer; it develops from the melanin-producing cells known as melanocytes.
 It typically occurs in the skin, but may rarely occur in the mouth, intestines, or eye (uveal melanoma).
 In very rare cases melanoma can also happen in the lung, which is known as primary pulmonary melanoma and only happens in 0.01% of primary lung tumors.

-In women, melanomas most commonly occur on the legs; while in men, on the back.
+In females, melanomas most commonly occur on the legs; while in males, on the back.
 Melanoma is frequently referred to as malignant melanoma.
-However, the medical community stresses that there is no such thing as a 'benign melanoma' and recommends that the term 'malignant melanoma' should be avoided as redundant.
+However, the medical community stresses that there is no such thing as a 'benign melanoma' and recommends that the term 'malignant melanoma' should be avoided as it is redundant.

 About 30% of melanomas develop from moles.
 Changes in a mole that can indicate melanoma include increase—especially rapid increase—in size, irregular edges, change in color, itchiness, or skin breakdown.

 The primary cause of melanoma is ultraviolet light (UV) exposure in those with low levels of the skin pigment melanin.
 The UV light may be from the sun or other sources, such as tanning devices.
 Those with many moles, a history of affected family members, and poor immune function are at greater risk.
 A number of rare genetic conditions, such as xeroderma pigmentosum, also increase the risk.
 Diagnosis is by biopsy and analysis of any skin lesion that has signs of being potentially cancerous.